- The corn snake, the Texas brown snake, and the eastern hognose snake are all on our list of copperheads look-alike snakes.

 This is why they are mistaken for copperheads.

 Someone seeing a Texas brown snake disappears under a rock may think they’ve just seen a copperhead.
-A Texas brown snake has the same brown and reddish scales as a copperhead along with dark splotches on its back.
+A Texas brown snake is a subspecies of Dekay’s brown snake and has the same brown and reddish scales as a copperhead along with dark splotches on its back.

 But Texas brown snakes are much shorter than copperheads and their bodies are thinner.
 Plus, Texas brown snakes are non-venomous and found in urban areas more often than copperheads.